-The couple walk to an alleyway where they enter a hotel which charges for rooms by the hour and take an elevator to the third floor.
+The couple walks to an alleyway where they enter a hotel which charges for rooms by the hour and takes an elevator to the third floor.
 When they enter the room, which the New Zealand man has hired, the young Thai girl stands awkwardly by the door waiting for instructions.
 The kiwi tells her to go and take a shower.
 While the girl is busy in the small room adjacent to the bedroom he takes out his smartphone and orders his own arrest.

 The New Zealand man’s name is JD Keppel.
 He has recently applied for training as a police officer in New Zealand.
-At the time of this story however, he works with a charitable organisation called Destiny Rescue.
+At the time of this story, however, he works with a charitable organisation called Destiny Rescue.
 JD is part of a growing number of western men who volunteer to rescue underage Thai girls from a life of prostitution.

 When the young Thai girl emerges from the bathroom, she sees Thai police officers waiting for her.
-JD, who plays the part of a western sex tourist who has just been caught red handed, pretends to be shocked by the appearance of the Thai cops.
+JD, who plays the part of a western sex tourist who has just been caught red-handed, pretends to be shocked by the appearance of the Thai cops.
 The police officers inform the New Zealand punter that he is under arrest.
 He is forcibly removed from the hotel room remonstrating his ignorance about what exactly is going on.
 He looks back at the shocked Thai girl one last time and says sorry.

 At the same time as this event is taking place, a separate Thai police team is raiding the brothel where the Thai girl works.
 They arrest the manager and locate the money that JD has handed over.
 The cash is in a series of marked bills with serial numbers.
 It can be tracked by the police.

-JD has known the brothel boss from a previous encounter and has used hidden cameras and microphones to record conversations with the man while organizing the encounter with the Thai girl over the previous forty eight hours.
+JD has known the brothel boss from a previous encounter and has used hidden cameras and microphones to record conversations with the man while organizing the encounter with the Thai girl over the previous forty-eight hours.
 The brothel boss is facing damning evidence and some very serious charges.
 These will be brought before a Thai court in due process.
 ‘The biggest feeling is one of relief,’ JD tells a newspaper in New Zealand after he returns home.
 ‘Because so many things can still go wrong at the last minute.
 Until the end there is so much adrenaline and emotion and then suddenly you find yourself sitting in the back of a quiet taxi thinking to yourself.
 Was that a dream?
 I mean, did that really just happen,’